Emin Gün Sirer: Avalanche protocol

-Sirer led the development of the Avalanche Consensus protocol, and its native token, AVAX.
-The Avalanche project was incubated at Cornell University, where Emin Gün Sirer was assisted by PhD candidates Maofan Yin and Kevin Sekniqi.
-Ava Labs is a technology company founded by Sirer in 2019, with the expressed purpose of developing an alternative blockchain technology for the financial sector.
+Sirer led the development of the Avalanche blockchain platform, and its native token, AVAX.
+Sirer founded Ava Labs in 2019 with the purpose of developing the blockchain technology for the financial sector.
+Sirer first developed Avalanche at Cornell with assistance from PhD candidates Maofan Yin and Kevin Sekniqi.

-In August 2022, whistleblower "Crypto Leaks" published a report accusing Ava Labs and CEO Emin Gün Sirer of secret deals with a law firm, Roche Freedman, aimed at attacking Avalanche's competitors.
-Sirer denied any sort of illegal or unethical deal but the alleged partner Kyle Roche was subsequently forced out of his law firm.
+In August 2022 a whistleblower "Crypto Leaks" published a report accusing Ava Labs and Sirer of making secret deals with the lawyer Kyle Roche aimed at attacking Avalanche's competitors.
+Sirer denied any illegal or unethical deal.
+Roche subsequently left his law firm, Roche Freedman.